How to work strategically with SDDs as a manager

 • Conduct a GDD/TDD or a department meeting and provide information about

-• When the SDDs will take place
+• When the SDDs will take place and chosen process

 • Your expectations regarding the direction of the unit/department.
 Ask for comments and feedback and use, for example, the Impact Map tool